tianocore/edk2-pytool-library/docs/contributor/publishing.md

-Note: If this release contains a breaking change, you may need to navigate to the [Milestones](https://github.com/tianocore/edk2-pytool-library/milestones) page and "edit" the milestone version to roll it to the next minor / major patch.
+Note: If this release contains a breaking change, you may need to navigate to the [Milestones](https://github.com/tianocore/edk2-pytool-library/milestones) page and "edit" the milestone version to roll it to the next minor / major version.
 If it was already done, then you don't need to do it again.

 1. Navigate to the [Releases](https://github.com/tianocore/edk2-pytool-library/releases)
  section on the main page of edk2-pytool-library